Daniel Jones (American football): 2022

 In April 2022, the Giants declined Jones's fifth-year option for 2023.

 In the season opener against the Tennessee Titans, Jones threw for 188 yards, two touchdowns, and an interception in the 21–20 comeback win.
-In Week 5 against the Green Bay Packers, Jones completed 21 passes of 27 attempts, threw for 217 yards, and rushed for 37 yards with 10 carries in an upset win.
-In Week 7 against the Jacksonville Jaguars Jones threw for 202 yards and a touchdown, and rushed for 107 yards becoming the first Giants QB to record 100 rush yards in a game since Frank Filchock in 1946 in the 23–17 win.
-As a result of his performance, Jones was named NFC Offensive Player of the Week for Week 7.
+In Week 5 against the Green Bay Packers in London, Jones completed 21-of-27 pass attempts, throwing for 217 yards, and rushed for 37 yards with 10 carries in a 27–22 upset.
+In Week 7 against the Jacksonville Jaguars, Jones threw for 202 yards and a touchdown, and rushed for 107 yards, becoming the first Giants' quarterback to record 100+ rushing yards in a game since Frank Filchock in 1946 in the 23–17 win.
+As a result of his performance, Jones was named NFC Offensive Player of the Week.

 In Week 16 against the Minnesota Vikings, Jones threw for 334 yards, a touchdown, and an interception in the 27–24 loss.
 The next week against the Indianapolis Colts, Jones threw for 177 yards, two touchdowns, and rushed for 91 yards and two touchdowns in the 38–10 win, helping the Giants clinch a playoff berth for the first time since 2016.
+Jones finished the regular season with 3,205 passing yards, 15 passing touchdowns and five interceptions to go along with 120 carries for 708 rushing yards and seven rushing touchdowns.

-After winning the Wild Card playoff game against the Minnesota Vikings, Jones made NFL history by becoming the first player ever with 300+ passing yards, 2+ touchdown passes, and 70+ rushing yards in a playoff game.
+After winning the Wild Card Round against the Vikings 31–24, Jones made NFL history by becoming the first player ever with 300+ passing yards, 2+ touchdown passes, and 70+ rushing yards in a playoff game.
+The Giants saw their first playoff win since 2011.
+However, the team saw their season end in the Divisional Round, a 38–7 loss to the Eagles; Jones threw for 135 yards and one interception.

 2023

 On March 7, 2023, Jones signed a four-year, $160 million contract extension with the Giants.
+In Week 5, he sustained a neck injury in a loss to the Miami Dolphins and was relieved by Tyrod Taylor.
+Taylor was named starter for Weeks 6 through 8, who was also injured and replaced by Tommy DeVito in Week 8.
+Having missed three games, he returned in Week 9 against the Las Vegas Raiders; however, he injured his knee in the first quarter, before leaving the game early in the second quarter after it buckled as he dropped back.
+DeVito finished out the game in place of Jones.
+The following day, the Giants ruled Jones out for the season with a torn ACL in his right knee.
+Jones finished his 2023 campaign with 909 passing yards, two touchdowns, six interceptions, and a 1–5 record.